AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ---
 # AI Assistant(Beta) overview

+When authoring content, it can be time-consuming to search for specific information within the [Experience Manager Guides Documentation](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview).
+You may, sometimes, need to navigate through multiple documents before you find the right instructions.
+Also, as a technical writer, you may not want to spend time on constant editing and reworking, that could be better spent on creating new content.

+**AI Assistant** addresses this gap efficiently and helps shift your focus back to writing, improving your productivity and the overall authoring experience.

-The AI Assistant in Adobe Experience Manager Guides is a powerful, AI-driven tool designed to enhance your content through smart authoring and content reuse experiences.
-It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author documents and access information faster and more efficiently.
+The **AI Assistant** in Adobe Experience Manager Guides is a powerful, AI-driven tool designed to enhance your productivity through smart help and authoring features.
+It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author content and access information from Experience Manager Guides Documentation faster and more efficiently.

 >[!NOTE]
 >